Miami-Jacobs Career College: Accreditation

-Miami-Jacobs Career College is formerly accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award certificates, diplomas, and associate degrees.
-The college is also authorized by the Ohio State Board of Career Colleges and Schools to confer associate degrees.
+Miami-Jacobs Career College was formerly accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award certificates, diplomas, and associate degrees.
+The college was also authorized by the Ohio State Board of Career Colleges and Schools to confer associate degrees.

+Closure

+On July 1, 2016, it was announced that Miami-Jacobs would close its campuses in Dayton, Sharonville, Springboro, and Troy.
+The Independence campus was reported to have closed in November 2017, while the final location in Columbus ceased operations in April 2018.